ivanortegaalba/web-application-security/TP3/session3.md

 #### CSP

-the code is not acepted if link is another server that the declared in CSP.
+the code is not accepted if link is another server that the declared in CSP.

-And the code is not acepted if the code is inline, so it's included in HTML.
+And the code is not accepted if the code is inline, so it's included in HTML.

 The injection that include the script in URL and the server print GET variable, is not found, because the server print this code as inline code.

-This isn't enought because all the user don't have the last version of browsers.
+This isn't enough because all the user don't have the last version of browsers.

 ##### SOP and XSS